Global Lockdown Tightens As Virus Deaths Mount - UrduPoint

 Africa's biggest city, Lagos, was due to join the global stay-at-home from Monday, with Nigerian President Muhammadu Buhari ordering a two-week lockdown for its 20 million people.
 The measures, in force from 2200 GMT, also apply to the capital Abuja.

 "Two weeks is too long.
-I don't know how we will cope," said student Abdul Rahim, 25, as he helped his sister sell foodstuffs from a market stall.
+I don't know how we will cope," said student Abdul Rahim, 25, as he helped his sister sell food from a market stall.

-Zimbabwe on Monday also began enforcing a three-week lockdown in the impoverished southern African country.
+Zimbabwe also began enforcing a three-week lockdown in the impoverished southern African country.

 "They need to be fed, but there is nothing to eat," vegetable vendor Irene Ruwisi said in the township of Mbare, pointing at her four grandchildren.
 "How do they expect us to survive?"
 The shutdown has already put millions out of work and forced governments to rush through huge stimulus plans.